-Consumers use word of mouth more than ever (Simonson and Rosen 2014) and are more influenced by this information source than any other (WOMMA 2014).
-While it is clear that word of mouth has a huge influence on attitudes and behavior, less is known about the language used to endorse products (i.e., the endorsement styles people tend to use), the types of people who use different endorsement styles, and the consequences these factors have on consumer behavior.
+Consumers use word of mouth more than ever (Simonson and Rosen 2014), and are influenced by this information source more than any other (WOMMA 2014).
+While it is clear that word of mouth has a huge influence on attitudes and behavior, less is known about the language people use to endorse products (i.e., the endorsement styles they tend to use), who tends to use different endorsement styles, and the consequence these factors have on consumer behavior.